Tristan Thompson’s Ex Jordan Craig Posts Cryptic Message Amidst Cheating Scandal

 Craig dated Thompson before he became romantically involved with Khloe in September 2016, despite claims that he cheated on Craig with the Keeping Up With The Kardashians star.
 However, Craig was still pregnant with Thompson’s first child when Thompson began dating Khloe.
 Craig later welcomed Prince in December 2016.
 While online critics stirred up gossip about Craig’s situaiton, she remained silent about Thompson and Khloe’s relationship… until now, so it seems.

 News about Thompson’s alleged infidelity broke on Tuesday, April 10.
 Thompson was allegedly photographed and videotaped getting close to a woman, now identified as Lani Blair, on Saturday, April 7 in a New York City club.
-Thompson was later photographed entering his NYC hotel with Blair and then returning to the hotel in a black SUV.
+Thompson was later photographed entering his NYC hotel with Blair, leaving and then returning, hours later around 5 AM in a black SUV.

 After that, a separate video surfaced [via TMZ], which shows Thompson kissing and motor-boating the breasts of two women in Washington D.C. back in October 2017, while he was still dating Khloe.